hpi-swa-teaching/RichClipboard/RichClipboard.package/RCContextMenu.class/README.md

-An RCContextMenu allows the user to select one of their five most recent clippings to be pasted.
-It is opened by pressing `ctrl + alt + v` and the selected clipping is pasted upon being clicked.
+An RCContextMenu allows the user to paste one of their five most recent clippings.
+It is opened by pressing `ctrl + alt + v`.

 Instance Variables
 	clippingsList:			<RCClippingsList>